Sleep Apnea Treatment – Stephens City, VA

 Excessive Snoring

-Loud, persistent snoring is also a prominent symptom of sleep apnea.
+Loud, persistent snoring is a prominent symptom of sleep apnea.
 This occurs when the airway is only partially blocked, but it’s usually the precursor to full obstruction.
-Just because someone snores does not automatically mean that they have sleep apnea, but they are certainly at a higher risk of developing it in the future.
+Snoring does not automatically mean someone has sleep apnea, but it certainly indicates this person is at a higher risk of developing it in the future.
 Plus, snoring can be very, very disturbing to others, straining relationships in the process.
 Fortunately, the same solution Dr. Gromling offers for sleep apnea can also be used as an effective snoring treatment, leading to quieter nights for everyone.

 An Alternative to CPAP: Oral Appliance Therapy